trainML/examples/inference/s3_triggered/README.md

 ## AWS Setup

-The majority of the AWS setup is performed by the provide cloudformation templates.
-The only remaining manual steps are to configure the API Keys and IAM policies for the trainML IAM user, which are unique to your account.
+The majority of the AWS setup is performed by the provide CloudFormation templates.
+The only remaining manual steps are to place the trainML API keys in a secure location accessible to Lambda and set the IAM policy for the trainML IAM user.

 ### Manual Configuration